Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency across all routes averages 53 trips per day, translating to roughly 18 weekly trips per individual stop.
+According to the 2021 Census, only 12.1% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 53 trips per day, translating to roughly 18 weekly trips per individual stop.

 Frequently Asked Questions - Transport